 (h) Investor Awareness.
 Subscriber acknowledges, represents, agrees and is aware that:

-(i) no federal or state agency has passed upon the or made any finding or determination as to the fairness of this investment;
+(i) no federal or state agency has passed upon the Certificates Certificate or made any finding or determination as to the fairness of this investment;

-(ii) there are substantial risks of loss or even total loss of investment incidental to the purchase of the ;
+(ii) there are substantial risks of loss or even total loss of investment incidental to the purchase of the Certificates Certificate;

-(iii) the an illiquid investment, and Subscriber must bear the economic risk of investment in the for an indefinite period of time;
+(iii) the Certificates are Certificate is an illiquid investment, and Subscriber must bear the economic risk of investment in the Certificates Certificate for an indefinite period of time;

-(iv) the Trust Agreement contains substantial restrictions on transferability of the , and Subscriber has received from its advisors such economic and tax advice as necessary for making an informed decision with respect to acquiring the ;
+(iv) the Trust Agreement contains substantial restrictions on transferability of the Certificates Certificate, and Subscriber has received from its advisors such economic and tax advice as necessary for making an informed decision with respect to acquiring the Certificates Certificate;

-(v) neither the Trust nor any of its affiliates or representatives has provided Subscriber with any investment, tax, legal, regulatory or accounting advice with respect to the investment in or ownership of ; and
+(v) neither the Trust nor any of its affiliates or representatives has provided Subscriber with any investment, tax, legal, regulatory or accounting advice with respect to the investment in or ownership of Certificates Certificate; and

-(vi) the representations, warranties, agreements, undertakings and acknowledgments made by Subscriber in this Agreement (including without limitation the exhibits hereto) are made with the intent that they be relied upon by the Trust in determining Subscriber=s suitability as an acquirer of the , and shall survive Subscriber=s admission as a Beneficial Owner in the Trust; and Subscriber undertakes to notify the Trust immediately of any change in any representation, warranty or other information relating to Subscriber set forth herein.
+(vi) the representations, warranties, agreements, undertakings and acknowledgments made by Subscriber in this Agreement (including without limitation the exhibits hereto) are made with the intent that they be relied upon by the Trust in determining Subscriber=s suitability as an acquirer of the Certificates Certificate, and shall survive Subscriber=s admission as a Beneficial Owner in the Trust; and Subscriber undertakes to notify the Trust immediately of any change in any representation, warranty or other information relating to Subscriber set forth herein.

+(i) Representations and Warranties by Trust

+The Trust represents and warrants to Subscriber on the Effective Date:

+(i) The Trust has been duly established and constitutes a validly existing business trust under the laws of the State of Delaware with full power to conduct its business as an owner trust as described in the Trust Agreement.

+(ii) Upon the issuance of the Certificate on the Effective Date, the Certificate will constitute a validly issued Certificate of the Trust and will have the rights attributable thereto as set forth in the Trust Agreement.

+(iii) Neither the execution nor the delivery of this Agreement, nor the consummation of the transactions as contemplated herein, nor compliance with the terms, conditions or provisions hereof will result in a breach or violation of any of the terms or provisions or constitute a default under any agreement or instrument to which the Trust is a party.

+(iv) There are no legal or governmental proceedings pending to which the Trust is a party or to which any of the Trust Property at the date hereof is subject.

 (v) To the best knowledge of the Trust, this Agreement does not contain an untrue statement of a material fact or omit to state a material fact with respect to the Trust necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading.